ALinuxNinja/docker-plex/README.md

 cd docker-plex
 docker-compose up -d
 ```
-Docker can then be accessed at http://127.0.0.1:32400, as well as other IP Addresses avaliable on your machine.
+Plex can then be accessed at http://127.0.0.1:32400, as well as other IP Addresses available on your machine.

 To add media, create seperate folders in the "media" folder for your different types of content such as "Movies" and "TV Shows".
-Files must be organized based on the conventions in [Media Preperation](https://support.plex.tv/hc/en-us/categories/200028098-Media-Preparation).
+Files must be organized based on the conventions in [Media Preparation](https://support.plex.tv/hc/en-us/categories/200028098-Media-Preparation).

 Then, open Plex, and there you can add the folders in "/media" to your media library.